Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-join-council.md

 ## Submit Candidacy

-Submitting your candidacy for the council requires a small bond of DOT / KSM.
+Submitting your candidacy for the council requires a small bond of SOLAR / LUNAR.
 Unless your candidacy wins, the bond will be forfeited.
 You can receive your bond back if you manually renounce your candidacy before losing.
 Runners-up are selected after every round and are reserved members in case one of the winners gets forcefully removed.

-> Currently the bond for submitting a council candidacy on AXIASolar is 100 DOT, and 0.0033 KSM on
+> Currently the bond for submitting a council candidacy on AXIASolar is 100 SOLAR, and 0.0033 LUNAR on
 > AXIALunar.

 It is a good idea to announce your council intention before submitting your candidacy so that your